paketo-buildpacks/rfcs/text/java/0012-opentelemetry.md

 - Create a new buildpack, `paketo-buildpacks/opentelemetry`.
 - The buildpack will install the OpenTelemetry Agent, which includes everything needed to instrument and export telemetry data.
 - The buildpack will adjust the JVM arguments to enable the OpenTelemetry Agent.
-- Users would configure the OpenTelemetry Agent using the [standard environment variables](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/#configuring-the-agent) provided by the OpenTelemetry project itself.
+- Users would configure the OpenTelemetry Agent using one of the following methods:
+    - via the [standard environment variables](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/#configuring-the-agent provided by the OpenTelemetry project itself.
+    - via a configuration profile provided via a dedicated `opentelemetry` binding and that will be used to set the `OTEL_JAVAAGENT_CONFIGURATION_FILE` environment variable.
 - The initial target is for this buildpack to work with the JVM.
 However, support for other language families is possible in the future.

 ## Rationale and Alternatives